kimgosu8/1CH_Recorder/README.md

 1CH Recorder
 ======

-This code is a sample DVR example (own filesystem) made a long time ago.
+This code is a sample DVR example (own filesystem) made a long time(15 years) ago.
 This is a DVR example made only with SW like FFMPEG so that ordinary people such as PCs, camcorders, and graphics cards can follow it without HW codecs at the time.
+I hope it will be helpful to students studying file system and video.

 * <h2>HW Environment</h2>
 &nbsp; &nbsp; &nbsp; &nbsp; 1.
 Linux PC &nbsp;&nbsp; 2.
 Web Cam &nbsp;&nbsp; 3.
 Matrox Graphic card